-Moreover, unlike many small firms, HGFs do not let short term focus take precedence over the long term.
-They understand that growth requires long term planning and it does not mean developing a single long-term strategy and pursuing it no matter what; as the markets and industries are fast changing, the growth plan needs to accommodate these changes with a recurring process of strategy development.
-Concerns over regulations, economy, competition and market demand can pull SMEs into a vicious cycle of single-mindedly pursuing a market-oriented strategy in the short-term.
+Moreover, unlike many small firms, HGFs do not let a short-term focus take precedence over the long term.
+They understand that growth requires long term planning, and it does not mean developing a strategy and pursuing it no matter what.
+As the markets and industries are fast changing, the strategy needs to evolve to accommodate these changes with a recurring process of strategy development.
+Concerns over regulations, economy, competition, and market demand can pull SMEs into a vicious cycle of single-mindedly pursuing a market-oriented strategy in the short-term.
 They tend to concentrate only on increasing sales revenue (which positively associates with growth) or profit (which negatively associates with growth) (Yoruk and Gilman, 2021b).

-Strategy transformation is the starting point of organisational transformation, and for this, SMEs need guidance in perceiving firm growth not merely as 'market growth' and start seeing business aspects as a whole and aim for creating a comprehensive strategy.
+Strategy transformation is the starting point of organisational transformation, and for this, SMEs need guidance in perceiving firm growth not merely as 'market growth' but seeing business aspects as a comprehensive whole (Figure 3).
 Then they can learn to develop a structured and written strategy that is not only inclusive but also integrated into the strategic areas within the boundaries of their firm.
+However, few SMEs understand what a comprehensive strategy looks like, let alone have one.
+Strategy should not be an academic theoretical exercise.
+Rather, it should drive an organisation long term and day-to-day.
+It should start with the purpose, vision and values of the organisation and drive down through strategic outcomes, to strategic objectives, to individual goals and activities.